Wo0fle/sq1-img-gen/README.md

 <br>

-6. Click <span style="border:3px solid blue;padding:5px;border-radius:10px">Generate</span> , and your generated image should appear on the right!
+6. Click the "**Generate**" button, and your generated image should appear on the right!
+    - Sometimes it takes a little bit of time to generate, so if it doesn't appear immediately, wait for a few seconds.
+    - Additionally, if there is an error with the input, it will generate an image of a solved Square-1.
+If you weren't expecting a solved Square-1, check your input for typos, and make sure you chose the correct input type.
+        - I am working on adding error messages, so errors should be more clear after I do that!

 <br>